Holiday Plumbing Problems

 And an unexpected washing machine breakdown will not only make cleaning your clothes a major hassle — it may keep you from sporting your favorite holiday threads!
 You can be proactive about preventing this problem by maintaining your washer.
 Run a cycle with washing machine cleaner at least once a year to remove accumulating buildup and odors.
 And if you have a front loader, consider leaving the door open between washes to allow the tub to air out.
 While you’re at it, remember to clean your lint ttrap regularly.
 Not only will you help your dryer dry your clothes more quickly, you’ll prevent fire hazards caused by its motor overheating.

 Your home’s water heater may be the most crucial part of your plumbing system during the cold winter months.
 It affects nearly every household activity, from cleaning to cooking to bathing.
 Given its everyday importance, it’s not hard to imagine all the ways that water heater failure can derail your holiday at home!
 It’s important to recognize the warning signs of water heater failure.
 Keep an ear open for banging or popping noises and an eye out for rusty or leaking water around your unit.
 Recognizing these early signs might mean the difference between a timely repair and total replacement.
 To keep your water heater working optimally, remember to schedule preventative maintenance at least once a year.
 If you experiencing problems with a unit that is 10 years or older, you might consider replacing it.

 While preventative maintenance is the key to preventing holiday plumbing disasters, you should still know who to call in case of an emergency.
-ARS®/Rescue Rooter’s® emergency plumbers are available 24/7 to help you out of a soggy situation — at night, on the weekends, and even on holidays!
+ARS®/Rescue Rooter’s® emergency plumbers are available 7 days a week to help you out of a soggy situation — on the weekends, and even on holidays!
 If and when disaster strikes, we can schedule an appointment that works for your schedule or dispatch a plumber to your home right away.
 Give us a call at 1-800-277-9400.